 Associates are entities over which the credit union exercises significant influence, but not control.
 The credit union accounts for its investments in associates using the equity method.
-The credit union's share of profits or losses of associates is recognized in the consolidated statement of income in financial income.
+The credit union's share of profits or losses of associates is recognized in the consolidated statement of income and comprehensive income in financial income.

 Unrealized gains on transactions between the credit union and its associates are eliminated to the extent of the credit union's interest in the associates.
 Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Dilution gains and losses arising from changes in interests of the credit union in associates are recognized in the consolidated statement of income.
+Dilution gains and losses arising from changes in interests of the credit union in associates are recognized in the consolidated statement of income and comprehensive income.